Billy Bailey

-Billy Bailey (1946 – January 25, 1996) was a convicted murderer who was hanged in Delaware in 1996.
+Billy Bailey (1946 – January 25, 1996) was an American convicted murderer who was hanged in Delaware in 1996.
 He became the third person to be hanged in the United States since 1965 (the previous two were Charles Rodman Campbell and Westley Allan Dodd, both in Washington), and the first person hanged in Delaware in 50 years.
-As of 2025, he remains the last person to be lawfully executed by hanging in the United States.
+As of 2026, he remains the last person to be lawfully executed by hanging in the United States.